Oracle lacks catalysts, says Jefferies

-Oracle Corp, the world's No. 3 software maker, lacks catalysts for growth as its integrated systems business is seeing slower-than-expected adoption and software unit is facing higher competition, Jefferies & Co said and downgraded the stock to "hold".
+Oracle Corp ORCL.O, the world's No. 3 software maker, lacks catalysts for growth as its integrated systems business is seeing slower-than-expected adoption and software unit is facing higher competition, Jefferies & Co said and downgraded the stock to "hold".

 The brokerage said Oracle's integrated database machines, Exadata, is losing momentum with enterprises and adoption of its database appliance product has not been as strong as expected.